mohammadpirian/Shoea-app/README.md

 # Shoea-app
 ## Project Description
-This is a web-based e-commerce project built using various technologies such as React, Next.js, Tailwind CSS, Redux Toolkit, React Query, and Toastify.
-The project includes features like a shopping cart and an admin panel that provides users with powerful capabilities.
+This is a web-based e-commerce project built using various technologies such as Vanila Js and json server.
+The project includes features like a shopping cart and a Product Catalog that provides users with powerful capabilities.

 ![portfolio-img5](https://github.com/mohammadpiriyan/Shoea-app/assets/50291430/8ddc291f-af15-4a60-bc23-c41ad6fbda72)